ShovelCode/rust/README.md

-# rust_docker
+# rust
-Rust code tested to run in a Docker container.
+Rust code to test and get projects started.